warnov/lnkexecutor/README.md

 # lnkexecutor
-Run windows shortcuts from an exe
+Run cmd commands from an exe, passing the command as an execution argument.